nmshd/documentation/_docs_integrate/data-model-overview.md

 #### ForwardedAttributeDeletedByPeerNotificationItem

-If an Identity has shared an [OwnIdentityAttribute](#ownidentityattribute) with a peer or forwarded an [OwnRelationshipAttribute](#ownrelationshipattribute) or a [PeerRelationshipAttribute](#peerrelationshipattribute) to a peer which is not involved in the Relationship in which the RelationshipAttribute exists, and the peer deletes their forwarded Attribute, a ForwardedAttributeDeletedByPeerNotificationItem will be sent to the Identity.
+If an Identity has shared an [OwnIdentityAttribute](#ownidentityattribute) with a peer or forwarded an [OwnRelationshipAttribute](#ownrelationshipattribute) or a [PeerRelationshipAttribute](#peerrelationshipattribute) to a peer which is not involved in the [Relationship](#relationship) in which the [RelationshipAttribute](#relationshipattribute) exists, a ForwardedAttributeDeletedByPeerNotificationItem will be sent to the Identity if the peer deletes their forwarded Attribute.
-Internally, for the corresponding Attribute of the Identity, the `deletionInfo.deletionStatus` will be set to `"DeletedByRecipient"`.
+Internally, for the corresponding [AttributeForwardingDetails](#attributeforwardingdetails) of the Identity's Attribute, the `deletionInfo.deletionStatus` will be set to `"DeletedByRecipient"`.

 | Name        | Type                                                | Description                                                                                                                           |
 | ----------- | --------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |